Morefi

 The Morefi package includes functions that facilitate data analysis and ensure reproducibility of results.

-The function fn_ARSS
+The function fn_ARSS()

-perform the Coincident Curves Test,
+perform the Coincident Curves

-Sum of Squares (ARSS) (Chen et al. 1992).
+Residual Sum of Squares (ARSS) (Chen et al. 1992).

 of each regression fitted by pooled data, = sum of the of each regression fitted for each individual sample, = total sample size, and = number of samples in the comparison.